Stages Of A Breakup: What To Expect & How To Heal Amid Heartbreak

 2. Cherry-Picking the Good

-We cherry-pick the good times of the relationship and the decent qualities of our ex.
-We then, amplify those little bits of decency – all while turning our back to non-negotiable bullsh*t at every turn.
+We cherry-pick the good times of the former relationship and the decent qualities of our ex.
+We then amplify those little bits of decency – all while turning our back to non-negotiable bullsh*t at every turn.
+Reflecting on both the positive and negative aspects of the former relationship is crucial for healing and acceptance.

 We do this because we are more focused on the high of satiation (from a little crumb of “good”) than we are interested in (subscribing to reality) and addressing the shame of starvation (how hungry we have to be for a CRUMB of decency to satiate us).

-3. Show Them What They’re Missing While “Healing”
+3.3 3.
+Show Them What They’re Missing While Practicing Self-Care

-As far as the Stages of a Breakup go, this one makes me laugh because I’ve done is so many times in so many different (embarrassing) ways.
+As far as the Stages of a Breakup go, this one makes me laugh because I’ve done it so many times in so many different (embarrassing) ways.

 I’ve tried acupuncture, reiki, Eat Pray Love, yoga, meditation, you name it.
 This was all happening AS I WAS attention-mongering at every turn; putting on an indirect performance to get a crumb of validation from an ex who couldn’t even self-validate.